Archana Airways: History

 Seeing the quality of service provided by Archana Airways, in 1994, it was approached by MPAVN (now MPSIDC) to connect some sectors in the state of Madhya Pradesh and also subscribe equity of the company as co-promoter.

 Archana was among the smallest of the 30 old aviation companies which had come into being by 1994.
 The airline quickly set up in-house facilities, for overhaul of aircraft and training programs for pilots, cabin attendants, traffic assistants and security staff.

 Archana was operating its schedule flight to Kullu, Shimla, Jaipur, Udaipur and Jodhpur sector.

 In the beginning of 1995, to connect more sectors, the company planned an expansion to acquire bigger capacity aircraft.
 The plan was to acquire two new DASH-8 Aircraft on deferred credit basis.

-The company was having three L410 (17 Seater) aircraft out of which two aircraft met with an accidents in Kanpur ('96) and Kullu ('96).
+Two of the company's three L410 (17 Seater) aircraft met with accidents in Kanpur ('96) and Kullu ('96).
 The company acquired three new Let L-410 aircraft during 96–97.
-The promoters started feeling credit crunch and were unable to pay the instalments of the aircraft.
+The promoters started feeling credit crunch and were unable to pay the instalments for the aircraft.
 The company incurred heavy losses due to low load factors and high cost of operation.
-In 2000, it went out of business.
+In 2000, the airline went out of business.